r23qw/vue-split-carousel/README.md

 ### import by `<script>`

-can use vue-split-carousel.min.umd.js in the dist floder.
+can use vue-split-carousel.min.umd.js in the dist folder.

 ```html